portfolio-performance/portfolio-help/docs/en/reference/transaction/dividend.md

 The directly visible effect of a dividend registration is the increase in balance of the designated deposit account.
 Take the following very simple project.
 Ten pieces of share-1 are purchased on January 1th, 2024 for 10 EUR/share.
 The reporting period runs to April 1, 2024 at which time share-1 quote has increased to 11 EUR/share.

 The balance of the deposit account is zero EUR.
 The portfolio TTWROR = 10% and IRR = 46.56%.
-An in-depth explanation of the performance calculation in PP is given in [Concepts > Performance](../../concepts/performance/index.md).
+An in-depth explanation of the performance calculation in Portfolio Performance is given in [Concepts > Performance](../../concepts/performance/index.md).

 - TTWROR: one holding period; MVB=0; MVE= 110; CF= 100. r = (110/(0+100))-1 = 10%
 - IRR: because MVB = 0 and buy transaction was at the very beginning of the reporting period (remaining days = 91)